mdjahidhasan009/SQL/readme.md

   - Advanced filtering and aggregation capabilities.
   - Distributed and scalable architecture for handling large datasets.
   - Supports near real-time indexing and querying.
+  - Synonym supports, typo tolerance, and relevance ranking.
+- MySQL, MongoDB both have full-text search capabilities, but Elasticsearch is more powerful.
+Like when we are getting search result inside our threshold(like 500ms to 1s), we can use MySQL or MongoDB.
+But when it taking more time like 4s, 5s, 6s, we can use Elasticsearch.
+- Another scenario like database is small but we perform more write operation that's why full text search becoming slow in MySQL or MongoDB, then we can use Elasticsearch.

 ### Geospatial Databases